knivier/knivier/README.md

 ### 👨‍💻 About Me

 My main and favorite language is **Java**.
-If you [follow me](https://knivier.github.io/#contact) on any of my socials, you'll know I frequently roast Python 🐍, but I still code in it because it’s becoming more of a standard in the industry.
+For the 2025 year, I'm also changing my goals to accomodate Python, Visual Basic, C, and more Web-based languages into my "language-array".

 ### 🛠️ Future Goals